shobrook/densify/README.md

 ## Usage

-`densify` is very simple to use.
+`densify` is simple to use.
 The function expects an array of points representing your cloud and a "radius" that dictates the minimum distance each synthetic point must be from all other points.
 The smaller the radius, the higher the density.

 ```python
 import numpy as np